 6) Rebecca by Daphne du Maurier.
 When I stumbled across this book, I found myself very angry that I hadn't been exposed to it in my English classes.
 It made, and continues to make, me wonder how many great classics I'm missing out on just because they weren't written by white guys.
 This is a gorgeous and thoughtful Gothic romance interwoven with mystery.
 I love it.

 7) To Kill a Mockingbird* by Harper Lee.
 I consider this novel to be the best general examination of marginalization and prejudice I've ever read.
 It touches on racism, sexism, classism, and ableism and does so through the brilliantly chosen perspective of an innocent child.
 I mean, if you haven't read it, you definitely need to get on that ASAP.

 8) The Bell Jar by Sylvia Plath.
-While Plath's novel is appropriate only for mature readers, it should definitely be included in the classical canon.
+While Plath's novel is only appropriate for mature readers, it should definitely be included in the classical canon.
 The Bell Jar is a semi-autobiographical story about a college-age woman who suffers from a mental breakdown, and it's one of my favorite novels ever.
-The intersecting experience of female-and-neuroatypical is powerful, important, and realistic (which I can personally confirm as a mentally ill college-age woman).
+The intersecting experience of female-and-neuroatypical is powerful, important, and realistic.

 9) Roots: The Saga of an American Family by Alex Haley.
 I haven't seen the television series, although I hear it's fantastic, but I can and do highly recommend this book.
 It may be one of the most educational reads I've ever had in regards to the African American experience.
 It traces the history of Haley's family all the way back to Africa in a gripping, visceral, and humanizing fashion.
 Definitely a must-read that ought to be promoted in the classroom.